santanamonica/santanamonica.github.io/README.md

 `8.
 Debunking Airline Travel Myths with Different Visualization Forms`\
 This project uses a dashboard, infographic, and executive presentation to show the media audience that airline travel deemed to be unsafe is untrue and the media is spreading false information.
 Visualizations/graphs were made using Tableau and Canva.

+`9.
+Using Big Data Infrastructures`\
+Multiple assignments using big data infrastructures such as NiFi, Kafka, Spark, HBase, Solr, Hive, and HDFS.
+Learned how to create custom transformations, use SQL demands, Scala demands, PySpark demands, MapReduce, HBase data manipulation, create HBase tables, and create queries by filters.
+I also learned how to create producer and consumer tests.

 ## Contact
 Email: Monica.Santana@disney.com